Alvin Joseph Downing: Military

 Al's deployment formally formed the 332nd Fighter Group and the 447th Bombardment Group, but history would remember these groups as the Tuskegee Airmen.
-The Tuskegee Airmen were the first ever African American pilots of the military and for those that comprised this group, although understandably apprehensive about the idea of war, were excited by the idea of African American pilots.
+The Tuskegee Airmen were the first-ever African American pilots of the military, and those that comprised this group, although understandably apprehensive about the idea of war, were excited by the idea of African American pilots.

 Stationed at the Tuskegee Army Airfield, also known as Sharpe Field and a predominantly black base, in Tuskegee, Alabama, with Bunny back home in St. Petersburg, Al qualified for flight school, but a medical examination designated him "grounded" due to asthma.
 Ever resourceful as the military is, however, Al was made use of as a clerk in the offices of the command center.
-Not content with being a clerk, Al applied for officer training and in 1944 completed officer candidate school making him a Lieutenant.
+Not content with being a clerk, Al applied for officer training and in 1944 completed officer candidate school, making him a Lieutenant.

-Shortly after becoming a Lieutenant he was made the adjutant of the 613th Air Force Band.
-However, when the Tuskegee Army Airfield was closed Al was transferred to Lockbourne Air Base and was shortly after promoted to squadron commander and leader of the 613th Army Air Force Band where he was responsible for organizing a musical program to "establish a good working relationship" with the white citizens of Columbus, Ohio and stymie their disdain for the newly transferred Tuskegee Airmen whom they regarded as trouble makers after the highly gossiped Freeman Field confrontation, a series of incidents where Tuskegee Airmen, stationed at Freeman Army Airfield, attempted to integrate an all-white officers' club, which resulted in multiple arrests of African American officers.
+Shortly after becoming a Lieutenant, he was made the adjutant of the 613th Air Force Band.
+However, when the Tuskegee Army Airfield was closed, Al was transferred to Lockbourne Air Base and was shortly thereafter promoted to squadron commander and leader of the 613th Army Air Force Band.
+He was responsible for organizing a musical program to "establish a good working relationship" with the white citizens of Columbus, Ohio, and stymie their disdain for the newly transferred Tuskegee Airmen, whom they regarded as trouble makers after the highly gossiped Freeman Field confrontation, a series of incidents where Tuskegee Airmen, stationed at Freeman Army Airfield, attempted to integrate an all-white officers' club, which resulted in multiple arrests of African American officers.

 As a solution, Al created a talent show that required one squadron to entertain a different squadron every week.
 This proved to be successful and, with the help of Private First Class Calvin Manuel, a professional actor before entering the service, a variety show was created called Operation Enjoyment.
 Operation Enjoyment was so successful that "Colonel Joseph F. Goetz, chief of the entertainment section of the USAF…persuaded the Air Force to sponsor it on a tour of bases throughout the United States."
-The show consisted of magic and comedic acts, dancing, singing, and ended with a "thrilling piano battle between Private First Class [Ivory] Mitchel and Lieutenant Al Downing, in which the entire cast sang the Army Air Corps song, "Into The Wild Blue Yonder".
+The show consisted of magic and comedic acts, dancing, singing, and ended with a "thrilling piano battle between Private First Class [Ivory] Mitchel and Lieutenant Al Downing, in which the entire cast sang the Army Air Corps song, 'Into The Wild Blue Yonder.

 Though he enjoyed his service to his country, his passion for music was his true calling.
-After 21 years of service, and reaching the rank of Major through his work for the 613th Air Force Band, Al officially retired from the Military in 1961 and returned to St. Petersburg where he reestablished his teaching career at Gibbs Junior College, now St. Petersburg College, where he taught piano, organ, music theory, brass, woodwind, instrumental percussion techniques, and applied music courses.
+After 21 years of service and reaching the rank of Major through his work for the 613th Air Force Band, Al officially retired from the military in 1961 and returned to St. Petersburg.
+He reestablished his teaching career at Gibbs Junior College, now St. Petersburg College, where he taught piano, organ, music theory, brass, woodwind, instrumental percussion techniques, and applied music courses.